bicCluster/learning-cluster/README.md

 ### Tips

-1. If you cannot ping external resources on the inner machines, you can: 1) check if your server is able to ping outside or not; 2) check if the `dns-nameservers` is set in all four configuration files; or 3) check carefully the spelling of your configuration files.
+1. If you cannot ping external resources on the inner machines, you can: 1) check if your server is able to ping outside or not; 2) check if the `dns-nameservers` is set in all four configuration files;(In order to resolve DNS host name you should add dns-nameservers line when you configure etc/network/interfaces on four machines as indicated above, otherwise the inner machine can only ping external IP address.) or 3) check carefully the spelling of your configuration files.
 4) check `/etc/sysctl.conf` is well modified.
 2. When setting the iptable protection, make sure you don't block the SSH.
 Just set the iptable on the `losalamos` according to the principle figure shown above.
 3. When you are setting the iptable protection, if you want to set the REJECT all -- any any anywhere anywhere reject-with icmp-host-prohibited, make sure that you should first accpet the port 22 and port 8080, or you may lose the SSH connection.
 After that, it might become very slow to connect through SSH but it can still use SSH to connect.
 So do not panic and be patient.
 4. For minimum iptables protection, as you can see in the principle figure above, for the local processes as the host `losalamos`, it seems you can drop some of the PREROUTING, FORWARD, or INPUT.
 But after attempting, the PREROUTING cannot be changed.
 Therefore, you can change FORWARD and INPUT for protecting.
 After setting, you can also use `nmap losalamos.pc.cs.cmu.edu` and  `nmap losalamos.pc.cs.cmu.edu -Pn` to see the status of the PORT for protecting status checking.